method5/method5/administer_method5.md

 8. [Audit Method5 activity.](#audit_method5_activity)
 9. [Configure Target Groups.](#configure_target_groups)

-Method5 administration only needs to be performed by one person.
-The configuration will automatically apply to all other users.

-These steps must be run on the configuration server as a DBA configured to use Method5.
-However, the output for "Reset Method5 password one-at-a-time." and "Install Method5 on remote database.", must be run on a remote database.

-If you're installing Method5, run these steps in this order:
+When installing Method5 run only the below steps, in order:

-* 4: Access control.  *TIP* By default an "ALL" role was created and granted to the user who installed Method5.
-You may be able to come back to this step later.
+* 4: Access control.
+(By default an "ALL" role was created and granted to the user who installed Method5.
+You may be able to come back to this step later.)
 * 1: Install Method5 on remote databases.
-* 9: Configure Target Groups.
+(Only install on a small number of databases to get started.)
 * 7: Add and test database links.
 * 3: Ad hoc statements to customize database links.
 (As needed, to help with previous step.)
+* 9: Configure Target Groups.
+(This step is optional.)

+Method5 administration only needs to be performed by one person.
+The configuration automatically applies to other users.

+These steps must be run on the master configuration server as a DBA configured to use Method5.
+However, the output for "Reset Method5 password one-at-a-time" and "Install Method5 on remote database", must be run on a remote database.

+Use a GUI program like Oracle SQL Developer to run these steps.
+Method5 displays orders of magnitude more data than typical administration tasks.
+Programs like SQL*Plus are not good at displaying that much data.

 <a name="install_method5_on_remote_databases"/>